Leon0b1101/Leon0b1101/README.md

 ### Hi there 👋
 #### I am Leon!
-- 🔭 I’m currently working on my Website
+- 🔭 I’m currently working on a lot of FullStack Web Apps
 - :dizzy: I am a Fullstack Web Developer
 - :white_check_mark: I also like Systems Programming and Hardware Development
-- 🌱 I’m currently learning C++ and Rust
+- 🌱 I’m currently learning and Rust
 - 👯 I’m looking to collaborate on a lot of Projects
 - :warning: I use Python, C# and JavaScript (Node.js), CSS and Bash
 - 💬 Ask me about everything!